Jtrnb/EyesOfValor/System/Beasts and Beast Taming.md

 ## Taming Beasts:
 - When taming any beast you will need to increase its loyalty value through various different methods.
 This is divided into 3 main stages: Breaking the Ice, Basic Training and Companionship.
 With the time and effort of each being more than the last.
-- Each Beast will have a Trainability which will determine how hard Animal Handling checks with the beast should be.
-These checks should be used to build a bond with the beast and improve its loyalty.
 - Breaking the ice and Basic training will most likely be started during a [[Playing the Game#Hunts:|Hunt]] however most of the progress will happen during [[Playing the Game#Downtime:|Downtime]].
 You should try to increase your loyalty with a beast by 1 every time you have [[Playing the Game#Downtime:|Downtime]].
 #### Breaking the Ice (Loyalty 0-1):
 - To break the ice with a beast you must find a way to lure the beast in, and gain its trust.